Ceres, Fife: Origin of the name

-The village name signifies "place to the west" from the Scottish Gaelic Siar meaning "west", probably in relation to St Andrews Locational endings in -es are common in East Fife.
+The village name signifies "place to the west" from the Scottish Gaelic Siar meaning "west", probably in relation to St Andrews.
+Locational endings in -es are common in East Fife.
 Suggestions that the name originated from an early dedication of the local kirk, such as to "Saint Siris", Saint Cyrus or Saint Cyricus are now discounted.

 Ceres was the name of the Roman goddess of agriculture and grain.
 The name has led to contact with Ceres, Italy (visited by the local pipe band in the 1970s) and Ceres, Western Cape, South Africa (with which gifts were exchanged in the 1990s).

 The parish of Ceres has some biblical place names: Babylon near Muirhead, south of Craigrothie, and Sodom and Gomorrah (locally pronounced Gemorrie) and Purgatory on the road to Pitscottie.
 There are now no dwellings at these locations.
-On the other hand, there is a place called Paradise, which now habited, just over the boundary in Cults parish.
+On the other hand, there is a place called Paradise, which is now inhabited, just over the boundary in Cults parish.